gauravkumar1608/PowerBI_Universal_Exports/README.md

-# Title: Power BI Project: Universal Exports:
+# Power BI Project: Universal Exports:

 ## Background to problem statement:
 Universal Export is a garments manufacturing company operating out of Southampton, United Kingdom.
 It manufactures various types of plain, unmarked, unlabelled clothing for retailers, wholesalers, and others such as t-shirt, hoodies, jacket, etc. Retailers purchase the blank garment from Universal Export and put on their own logo or design before selling them at a markup price.